w3c/longtasks/loaf-explainer.md

 includes all the rendering obsevers (requestAnimationFrame, ResizeObserver etc.) and may or may not include presentation time (as that is somewhat implementation specific).

-In addition to making the cadence fit better with what it measures, the entry would include extra information to help understand what made it long, and what kind of consequences it had:
+In addition to making the cadence fit better with what it measures, the entry could include extra information to help understand what made it long, and what kind of consequences it had:

 - Time spent in forced layout/style calculations - e.g. calling `getBoundingClientRect`, doing more processing, and then rendering (also known as "layout thrashing" or "forced reflow").
-- How many rendering opportuinities were missed - counting points in time where the browser was ready to receive a new paint but the main thread was busy with this LoAF.
-- Is the frame blocking animation/input-feedback *in practice*.
+- Is the frame blocking input-feedback *in practice*.
 Note that a frame that blocks actual UI events would also be accessible via [event timing](https://w3c.github.io/event-timing/).
 - User scripts processed during the time of the frame, be it callbacks, event handlers, promise resolvers, or script block parsing and evaluation, and information about those scripts (source, how long they've been delayed for).

 ## How a LoAF entry might look like